 30.866.
 Stalking; action for issuance or violation of protective order; attorney fees

-(1) A person may bring a civil action in a circuit court for a court’s stalking protective order or for damages, or both, against a person if:
+(1) A petitioner may bring a civil action in a circuit court for a court’s stalking protective order or for damages, or both, against a respondent if:

 (2) At the time the petition is filed, the court, upon a finding of probable cause based on the allegations in the petition, shall enter a temporary court’s stalking protective order that may include, but is not limited to, all contact listed in ORS 163.730.
 The petition and the temporary order shall be served upon the respondent with an order requiring the respondent to personally appear before the court to show cause why the temporary order should not be continued for an indefinite period.